sksurendrakmr/todo_api_nodewithtypescript/README.md

 I’ve been studying clean code architecture through blogs and tutorials, and applying these principles to improve our codebase.
 Learned React Native and published a utility expense tracker app on the Play Store.

+I focus on solving problems with the end user in mind, ensuring that solutions are effective in the long term.
+I work closely with team members, sharing knowledge and valuing everyone’s contributions.
+I am always looking for ways to improve processes and take the initiative to learn new skills that benefit the team.
+I stay committed to delivering high-quality results and overcoming challenges, always keeping the team’s success as my priority.